-Somehow women have learned to expect that the birth of a baby automatically produces exhilaration and joy.
-They are led to believe that the period following childbirth should be the happiest time in their lives.
-In truth, it is one of the most stressful and anxiety producing periods in the life cycle of a family.
-More than half of the women who give birth each year experience some negative change in their mental health.
-For 10 to 15% of those women, the period following childbirth becomes a nightmare as they experience sleeplessness, confusion, memory loss, and anxiety during the already stressful adjustment to motherhood.
+As many as 10% of women will experience unexpected depressed or anxious mood during their pregnancies.
+And more than half of the women who give birth each year experience some negative change in their mental health in the early weeks following the birth.
+For 15% of those women, the period following childbirth becomes a nightmare as they experience sleeplessness, confusion, memory loss, and anxiety during the already stressful adjustment to motherhood.

-New mothers are especially vulnerable to depression anytime within the first year after delivery.
+New mothers are especially vulnerable to depression anytime within the first year postpartum.
 Along with the overwhelming demands of caring for an infant comes a loss of time with one's spouse, the loss of adult friendships, and a loss of freedom and familiar routine.
-This is also a challenging time for the entire family, as they attempt to adapt to a new way of life, while knowing that their lives will never again be the same.
+This is a challenging time for the entire family, as you attempt to adapt to a new way of life, while knowing that your lives will never again be the same.

 What is postpartum depression?

-Experts identify three broad types of postpartum mood disorders that are classified according to the severity and the duration of symptoms.
-The "baby blues" affects approximately 50 to 75% of new mothers and generally surfaces within a few days of delivery.
-Women with the maternity blues describe more tearfulness, irritability, and anxiety than usual with an overall sense of overwhelm.
-Because these symptoms usually decrease by two weeks without medical or psychological help, most women do quite well with added rest and extra help caring for their infant, along with reassurance and emotional support that their feelings are normal and temporary.
+Experts identify several different ways in which postpartum depression can look depending on the kinds of symptoms that present.
+However, the "baby blues" which affects as many as 75% of new mothers is considered normal postpartum adjustment that does not require any specialized medical care.
+The blues generally surfaces within a few days of delivery.
+Women with the maternity blues describe more tearfulness, irritability, and anxiety than usual with an overall sense of overwhelm that can feel like some of the mild mood changes that surface around one’s menstrual cycle.
+Because these symptoms usually decrease by two weeks, most women do quite well with added rest and extra help caring for their infant, along with reassurance and emotional support that their feelings are normal and temporary.

-Psychosis is an extreme form of postpartum depression.
-Although it is rare, psychosis is a life-threatening emergency that requires immediate medical treatment to protect both you and your child.
+Psychosis is a rare but potentially life-threatening perinatal illness that requires immediate medical treatment to protect both you and your child.
 If you have psychosis, you may be experiencing some of the following symptoms:

 - Feeling afraid that you might harm yourself to escape the pain.